codecraftblog/codecraftblog.github.io/_drafts/concurrent_for_loops.md

 Concurrency - A condition that exists when at least two threads are making progress.
 A more generalized form of parallelism that can include time-slicing as a form of virtual parallelism.
 Parallelism - A condition that arises when at least two threads are executing simultaneously.

 Lets look at an analogy:

-Pizza,
+Runs the family Pizza Store,

-6 ovens (small one, can take only one pizza at a time), each pizza takes about 6 minutes to bake.
+1 ovens (small one, can take only one pizza at a time), each pizza takes about 12 minutes to bake.

-- Prepare the dough     - 1 minute
+- Prepare the dough  ?? take the order    - 1 minute
 - Add Sauce & Toppings  - 1 minute
 - Bakes the pizza       - 10 mins

+Prashanth : Initial Animation goes here.
+Serving one customer at a time.
+Customer will have to wait for 13 minutes for her pizza.

+Word spreads and more people start visting the Pizza Store.
+There is a problem, since we can only bake one pizza a time, if two customers walked in at the same time.. the first one would get his pizza in 12 mins, but the sconed cusotmer would have to wait 24 mins before he can eat.
+Prasanth : Add the timeline chart here.

+Ofocurse this is will not scale, if there are 3 cusomters in a gque..
+36, 48 mins.. pretty soon we will have lots of hungry and angry customers.

+Concurrency :
+One tweak that John can make, when one pizza is baking, he can prepare the order of tne next customer, that would make the problem better.
+We still have the same over and john but the oven is still the bottleneck.
+One way to make this process smoother, is to take and prepare the next order when one pizza is baking.
+This way multiple customers can be processed at the same time.
+This is concurrency, we are still baking one pizza at a time, but by performing other tasks we when wait, we are making things more a little bit faster.

+i.e two customer are being servered, but thier pizzas are not necssiary baking. :D

+Parallelism :
+Install more ovens installs an additional oven.
+Now we can process two pizzas at the same time. i.e we can serve 2 customers at the same time.
+Throw more resources the problem.

+Few things have happened.

+Jeff has assumed a new role, load-balancer.
+He now has to manage two oven to make sure they dont get burnt.

+How many ovens?
+So we can see that two is better than one, but why not 3 or 100.
+Depends on Jeff.

+Jeff the chef is the load balancer.

+What if you install 50 ovens?
+Jeff will still be the road block.

+### Paralleism is not free.
+Few things to note here :
+- Idle resources are not good.
+- Requires more work. & Co-ordination and synchrnoization.
+- There is a limit.. on how much we can parallelize (Amhdals law)
+- Hard to predict, so measure measure measure.

 Thats about 13 minutes to finish one pizza.
 Lets say its early in the day and only one customer shows up.
 She would have to wait 13 mins to get her pizza.
 A little later a two more customers walks in and he is placing his order.
 A third cusomter is waitingin the queue.
 He definitley would not like to wait for 13 mins. before placing his order.
 That would be bad for business.
-One way to make this process smoother, is to take and prepare the next order when one pizza is baking.
-This way multiple customers can be processed at the same time.
-This is concurrency, we are still baking one pizza at a time, but by performing other tasks we when wait, we are making things more a little bit faster.

 Next, lets say, the word spread around and business is really good.
 We have added a new chefs, but the oven is still a problem.

-Now the problem is obovous and infacty silly, "use the other ovens" simple Jeff now uses multiple ovens so that mulitple pizzas can bake at the same time.
+Now the problem is obvious and infacty silly, "use the other ovens" simple Jeff now uses multiple ovens so that mulitple pizzas can bake at the same time.
 If used effectively, we can